jsonx-org/java/json/README.md

 ## Abstract

-This document specifies the <ins>JSONX-JSON API</ins>, which offers facilities for validating and converting JSON and JSONX documents.
+This document specifies the <ins>JSONx-JSON API</ins>, which offers facilities for validating and converting JSON and JSONx documents.

 ## Table of Contents